HL7/davinci-ehrx/input/intro-notes/OperationDefinition-member-match-intro.md

-To access information about a particular member on a payer's system, the requesting system needs to know the unique identifier of that member on the payer's system.
-However, in many cases, neither the client system nor the patient will .
-The $member-match operation supports identifying the target payer's member and coverage information for a particular member so the client can use that informtaion for subsequent queries and operations.
+To access information about a member on a payer's system, the requesting system needs to know the unique identifier of that member on the payer's system.
+However, in many cases, neither the client system nor the patient will have this information.
+The $member-match operation supports identifying the target payer's member and coverage information for a specified member so the client can use that information for subsequent queries and operations.

 The operation works by passing in three sets of information: